The Cailleach, Queen of Winter and the Holy Nights

 Rachel Patterson, in her book Pagan Portals The Cailleach tells us that the name Cailleach can be pronounced in different ways:

-Each day I will present a blog and an incubation.
+Each day I will present a blog, a mythological story, my interpretation of that story and an incubation.
 This incubation helps to give your dream focus and remember it better.
-I hope to guide you to dance to the music your soul is playing.
-Let’s explore the pattern that the inner light and inner darkness create.
+Allow me to guide you to dance to the music your soul is playing.
+Let’s explore the pattern that light and darkness create.
 I hope that after this online retreat you have a new concept of your life as a work of art.
 The Holy Nights, these 12 days and 13 nights will help you get more insight into your own potential, your own inner struggles and your own ability to create the future you want.

 My aim is to keep the Facebook group alive and inquire each new month if and how dreams during that month of the Holy Nights have manifested in waking life.
 If you have bought the silver or golden package I will offer you my vision on your five dreams with a special eye for mythological and archetypical aspects and you will get all your dreams shared during the Holy Nights in a Word Document via email.

-I have set up the structure of the Holy Nights Event as a Spiritual Journey, to look inside these dark these and find the light within.
+I have set up the structure of the Holy Nights Event as a Spiritual Journey, to look inside the darkness and find the light within.

 In the third night, we will concentrate on stones and their ancient wisdom, the rock on which our belief system is build.